 The panels we use are sold for video walls and advertising signs.
 There are many sizes of panels available with different spacing between the LEDs.
 The ones that fit best into a pinball have 2.5mm spacing (also referred to as P2.5), which results in a 128×32 display of 320×76.8mm.
 This can be mounted into an existing DMD/speaker panel from a pinball cabinet.
 Currently the only place to buy these panels is from AliExpress.
-Search for “RGB LED 64×64 p2.5 1/16” or “RGB LED 64×64 p2.5 1/16”.
-You don´t find 128×32 panels, but you can buy two 64×32 or one 64×64 panel which consists of two 64×32 panels which can be removed from the frame and connect side-by-side.
-Make sure that you end up with panels which have 1/16 scan and this HUB75 pinout since this is the only type currently supported by PIN2DMD.
+Make sure that you end up with panels which have 1/16 scan and HUB75 pinout since this is the only type currently supported by PIN2DMD for 128×32 displays.
 The good thing is that they are seamless.
 To build a replacement display for Sega 192×64 you need three 64×64 panels with 2.0mm spacing (P2) .
 These panels measure 128x128mm and result in a total display size of 128x384mm which is nearly the same size as the original Sega panels.
 You need a Nucleo-144 based controller with V4 shield to run this configuration.
 For HD 256×64 you need two 128×64 panels with 1.875 spacing (P1.875).
 These panels measure 120x240mm and result in a total display size of 120x480mm.
 Make sure you get panels with NON-PWM chipset like MBI5124, ICN2037, ICN2038, FM6124,FM6126, FM6127 etc.

 The panels use a 16 pin Hub75 interface to be connected to the next panel or to a controller.
 We use a STM32F4 Nucleo-144 (NUCLEO-F429ZI or NUCLEO-F439ZI) board (V4 shield) which is available from multiple sources for about $20.
 Please make sure you buy a genuine STM board.
 Cheap chinese copies may cause problems and are not supported.
 Those boards are based on Cortex M4 processor architecture which is needed for the rapid bit-shifting of data to control the panels.
-We use CooCox IDE to write the program in C. The software is uploaded to the controller through debugging USB port using ST-Link Utility or in DFU mode.
+We write the program in C/C++.
+The software is uploaded to the controller through debugging USB port using ST-Link Utility or in DFU mode.

 To connect the displays to the controller you need a connector shield pcb, which basically just connects the pins to the 16-pin ribbon cable that drives the displays.
-The board also has a 14pin connector which can be either used as output to a real monochrome pinball dmd or as input to get the data from a real machine.
-A PCB layout example can be found in the pcb directory.
+The board also has a 14pin connector which can be as input to get the data from a real machine.
+A PCB layout example can be found in the hardware directory here.
 The advantage of the modular system is that new hardware functions can easily be implemented by changing the shield while keeping the controller.
 Members of the community have organized a group buy for printed circuit boards and also offer different kits.
 Search for PIN2DMD on german flippermarkt forum or VPUniverse forum .

 3. The Power Supply